 Rio Hondo Community College District complies with all Federal and state rules and regulations and does not discriminate on the basis of national origin, religion, age, gender, gender identity, gender expression, race, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, or because he or she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
 This holds true for all students who are interested in participating in educational programs, including career and technical education programs, and/or extracurricular school activities.
 Inquiries regarding compliance and/or grievance procedures may be directed to the District’s Title IX Officer/Section 504/ADA Coordinator, Loy Nashua, Executive Dean, Student Affairs & Student Equity, Student Services Building, 2nd Floor, Room SS-204, (562) 908-3498

 Federal, state regulations require that students maintain satisfactory academic progress in order to be eligible to receive financial aid.
-The purpose of this requirement is to encourage all students to progress towards graduation, transfer or completion of their educational goal.
+The purpose of this requirement is to encourage all students to progress towards graduation, transfer or complete their educational goal.
 The Financial Aid Office at RHC evaluates all aid recipients at the end of every fall, spring, and summer semester.
 Satisfactory academic standards fall into three parts:

 Part One: Grade Point Average Requirement: